Brunswick School Natatorium Plaque Display

 Staff preferred that the plaques be inserted and adjusted with a simple process, working from the center of the display as it grows outwards to the left and right.

 Other key preferences were the desire to keep the top row at an average “eye-level” height, and minimize the white space between each row and the plaques within the rows.
 The display needed to hold the plaques safely on the wall, while allowing for the easy addition of new plaques.
-After reviewing the installation environment and the needs of the School, we determined that our On the Step rail system would be a great option for the display.

 Special considerations needed to be taken when determining materials, tools, planning, and installation.
 Access to the building is highly restricted, due to the danger of drownings, and security clearance and precautions were needed for each site visit.